 False: There is sufficient evidence to disprove the allegation, however, there is no evidence to suggest that there was a deliberate intention to deceive.
 False allegations may be an indicator of abuse elsewhere which requires further exploration.
-If an allegation is demonstrably false, the employer, in consultation with the LADO, should refer the matter to local authority children's/adults safeguarding team to determine whether the pupil is in need of services, or might have been abused by someone else.
+If an allegation is demonstrably false, the employer, in consultation with the LADO, should refer the matter to local authority MASH team to determine whether the pupil is in need of services, or might have been abused by someone else.